Skip to main content

 For more information on responsibilities and current pay rates, go to Hire-A-Niner

-• Hourly rate for up to 20 hours/ week (Federal limit for campus employment).
+• Hourly rate for up to 29 hours/ week (Federal limit for undergraduate campus employment).

 • Paid training.